Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_lulcmaps.rst

 The following methods are available:

+- :py:meth:`~WflowSbmModel.setup_lulcmaps` and :py:meth:`~WflowSedimentModel.setup_lulcmaps`:
-- :py:meth:`~WflowSbmModel.setup_lulcmaps`: Main method to setup LULC maps using lookup tables.
+  Main method to setup LULC maps using lookup tables.
+- :py:meth:`~WflowSbmModel.setup_lulcmaps_from_vector` and
-- :py:meth:`~WflowSbmModel.setup_lulcmaps_from_vector`: Similar to the above but starts with rasterizing the LULC vector data to a user-defined resolution.
+  :py:meth:`~WflowSedimentModel.setup_lulcmaps_from_vector`: Similar to the above but starts with rasterizing the LULC vector data to a user-defined resolution.
 - :py:meth:`~WflowSbmModel.setup_lulcmaps_with_paddy`: Specific method if paddies are present in your catchment.
 The LULC map can directly contain a paddy class or an additional paddy map can be provided and will be merged into the landuse map before deriving parameters.
 Additional